pololu/p-star-examples/usb-to-serial.X/README.md

 ## Installation instructions

 For Windows users, we recommend installing the driver "p-star-serial.inf".
-Download the [entire repository](../) to your computer, open the "drivers" folder, right-click on "p-star-serial.inf", and select "Install".
+Download this repository to your computer, open the "drivers" folder, right-click on "p-star-serial.inf", and select "Install".
 If you are using Windows 10 or later and choose not to install the drivers, the example will still be usable, but its virtual serial port will have a generic name in your Device Manager.

 Linux and Mac OS X users do not need to install any drivers.

-See [the top-level README.md](../README.md) for information about building this example in the MPLAB XPress IDE or MPLAB X IDE and uploading it to the P-Star.
+See [the top-level README](../README.md) for information about building this example in the MPLAB XPress IDE or MPLAB X IDE and uploading it to the P-Star.